-5. Create a circle of arbitrary size on the horizontal face of the solid model as shown.
+- 5. Create a circle of arbitrary size on the horizontal face of the solid model as shown. - 6.
+Select the center point of the circle and the top edge of the base to create the location dimension as shown.
+Set the dimension to 1.25 as shown.

-6. On your own, modify the dimensions of the sketch as shown in the figure.
+7. On your own, create and modify the other location dimension to 0.75, as shown in the figure.
 (Hint: there are two locational dimensions and one size dimension.)